laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/26-Handle-HTTP-Errors-with-React.md

 - Unfortunately, sometimes a server request fails and we need to display a helpful error message to the user.
 - We’ll handle a promise rejection so we can collect that error information, and we’ll also learn how we can best display manage the state of our request so we have a deterministic render method to ensure we always show the user the proper information based on the current state of our React component.

-- A common mistake people make is to create a state variable called `isLoading` and set that to true or false.
-Instead, we’ll be using a status variable which can be set to idle, pending, resolved, or rejected.

 ```html
 <body>
   <div id="root"></div>